 Visit our website at www.saintives.com

 Guild of St. Michael – The Military

-The fierce, hardy soldiers and camp followers are found in this encampment, battling in the Arena, and escorting Her Majesty, The Queen.
-Stop by before 1:00 PM and your kids can train and march with the Queen’s military and even join the show at the Queen’s Royal Joust.
+The fierce, hardy soldiers and followers demonstrate life in a camp, carouse the streets, and escort Her Majesty, The Queen.
+Stop by before 1:00 p.m. and your children can train to march with the Queen’s military and become part of the show at the Queen’s Royal Joust.

 Historically, The Norwich Waits was the band that traveled with Queen Elizabeth when she left London on Progress.
 The group was famous for its collection of the finest musicians in the British Isles.

 Our Norwich Waits can be heard performing all the music for the dances of the Royal Court as well as music for the Call O’the Faire & Queen’s Show at the Main Stage and the Opening Gate Show at the beginning of every Faire day.

 Director: Tom Axworthy